KincsesBence/TW-attack-planner/README.md

 # Tw-attack-planner v0.1.2-beta

 This repository contains an in-game attack planner for Tribal Wars.
 With this script you can easily plan your arma assignments within a few minutes.
-It features automatic assignments and calculation based on distance a troop templates.
+It features automatic assignments and calculation based on distance and troop templates.
 It can handle 1000+ villages and targets.

 Feel free to use the script, but i do not take any responsibility for in-game Ban's